 Evergreen

 Just west of Denver in Evergreen, 40-acre Evergreen Lake is a skating haven.
 This frozen destination includes a boardwalk for parents to watch their kids play on the ice, picnic areas and an easy hiking loop.
+There are also 11 pond hockey rinks.
 The warming hut has snacks, warm beverages and a cozy fireplace.

 Keystone